section-engineering-education/engineering-education/articles/serverless-api-firebase/index.md

 The API works really well.
 You could also try to send a request to "/hello" and check it out.

-**Note:** There's also a way by which you can deploy your API locally and test it before deploying it to the web by running the command, ```firebase emulators:start```.
+**Note:** There's also a way by which you can deploy your API locally and test it before deploying it to the web by running the command, `firebase emulators:start`.
 Check these docs for more info -> [Link](https://firebase.google.com/docs/functions/get-started)

 ### Conclusion
 We have successfully written and deployed a super simple API onto Firebase!
-We could also make use of Firebase's Firestore and other features and integrate it into functions.
+We could also make use of Firebase’s Firestore and other features and integrate them into functions.
 We can create powerful APIs and deploy them with the command or a click of a button!